Austrian school of economics: Bitcoin and cryptocurrencies

-Some economists assert that Bitcoin's theoretical foundations can be traced back to the Austrian school of economics through its embrace of core Austrian principles such as decentralization, individual sovereignty, sound money, and resistance to fiat money.
-In the 21st century, some libertarian political scientists argue that Friedrich Hayek would have supported Bitcoin and cryptocurrencies due to their resistance to political pressure and their alignment with Hayek's emphasis on sound money and competition in currencies.
-They also argue that cryptocurrency and Bitcoin serve as a "Hayekian escape", a method that people can use to escape the government's currency monopoly, particularly during periods of hyperinflation.
-In some ways, Bitcoin is at odds with certain Austrian principles such as Mises' regression theorem, which holds that money must originate from a commodity with prior use value.
-Bitcoin demonstrates that it is possible for digital scarcity and market trust alone to create a functioning medium of exchange.
+Some economists assert that Bitcoin's theoretical foundations can be traced back to the Austrian school through its embrace of core principles such as decentralization, individual sovereignty, sound money, and resistance to fiat money.
+In the 21st century, some political scientists have argued that Friedrich Hayek would have supported Bitcoin and cryptocurrencies due to their resistance to political pressure and alignment with his emphasis on sound money and competition in currencies.
+They have also described cryptocurrency as a potential "Hayekian escape" from government currency monopolies, particularly during periods of hyperinflation.

+In some ways, Bitcoin is at odds with certain Austrian principles, such as Mises' regression theorem, which holds that money must originate from a commodity with prior use value.
+Bitcoin demonstrates that digital scarcity and market trust alone are sufficient to create a functioning medium of exchange.

 Many proponents of Bitcoin and cryptocurrency have been inspired by Austrian economics.
-For example Saifedean Ammous and Nick Szabo both use Austrian principles to explain why the Rai stones of Yap failed as a sound money but why Bitcoin succeeds.
-The Rai stones embodied many of the properties of sound money, such as durability, general acceptance, and "the high cost of acquiring new stones" which made them difficult to debase.
-However, when colonists visited the island in the 1870s, they were able to bring in new Rai stones with far less effort, which inflated the supply and devalued the currency.
+For example, Saifedean Ammous and Nick Szabo both use Austrian principles to explain why the Rai stones of Yap failed as sound money while Bitcoin succeeds.
+The Rai stones embodied many properties, such as durability, general acceptance, and "the high cost of acquiring new stones," which made them difficult to debase.
+However, when colonists visited the island in the 1870s, they were able to bring in new Rai stones with far less effort, inflating the supply and devaluing the currency.
 Ammous and Szabo argue that Bitcoin's 21 million cap prevents similar debasement.
-Ammous also criticizes Keynesian economics asserting that it discounts long-term consequences for perceived short term gain.
-Erik Voorhees was also inspired to become involved in cryptocurrency, in part, through Austrian economics, having Ron Paul sign his copy of Murray Rothbard’s “Man, Economy and State.”
+Ammous also criticizes Keynesian economics for discounting long-term consequences in favor of perceived short-term gain.
+Erik Voorhees was also inspired to become involved in cryptocurrency, in part through Austrian economics, and had Ron Paul sign his copy of Murray Rothbard's “Man, Economy and State.”